Community Wildfire Mitigation Grant

 • Participating in Slash Mulch programs to dispose of any wood materials, tree limbs, shrubs, or brush is strongly encouraged

 • If your project is selected, funds will be reimbursed after completion of the project.
-In order to receive reimbursement, a final report, before and after pictures, and proof of payment or receipt(s) must be submitted.
+In order to receive reimbursement, a final report, before and after pictures, and proof of payment or receipt(s) must be submitted

-2024 Funding Cycle Timeline
+2024 Funding Cycle-CLOSED

 Project completion and final report submitted: No later than December 31, 2024, at 11:59 pm.